 Call Us: (864) 455-1600

 Watch this video to learn more about delivery options.

 What to Expect During Pregnancy

 Greenville Health System is here to support and educate you throughout your pregnancy and afterwards.
-As your body changes throughout your pregnancy experience, each trimester brings new new milestones to your baby’s development, changes to your body, as well as new tasks and preparations to be made.
+As your body changes throughout your pregnancy experience, each trimester brings new milestones in your baby’s development, changes to your body, and tasks and preparations to undertake.

 The first trimester lasts from week 1 through the end of week 13 of pregnancy.
 During this time, your baby changes from a single fertilized cell to the size of a peach.
 Your body will undergo extraordinary changes in a relatively short amount of time.